huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

 3.0 on MVL, 4.0 on Caruana and 8.0 on Giri.
 This means that betting both Nepo and MVL is good value according to the model.
 It is a particularly tempting strategy since the overestimation of the tie-break is not an issue.
-And my gut feeling is that the model underestimates MVL somewhat, because he played little (and relatively poorly) during the online boom and surely came better prepared for the most important seven games of his life so far.
+And my gut feeling is that the model underestimates MVL somewhat, because he has played little (and relatively poorly) during the online boom and surely came better prepared for the most important games of his life so far.

 ### The rating list